 But shouldn't there be … you know, free methods as well?
 Why do all the other sites push paid-services with their affiliate links?
 Isn't the point of ditching a monthly cable subscription to actually save money?

 Thus, I've compiled all the best ways I've found to watch live, local TV for absolutely free with no subscriptions whatsoever.
-I've also included a few options with extensive libraries of free TV shows and movies to watch on-demand.
+I've also included a few options with extensive libraries of free TV shows and free movies to watch on-demand.

 First up, an over-the-air antenna!
 There's are one-time investments that provide free TV for years to follow.